jonyan/portfolio-2018/content/work/yahoo.md

 				Families
 			</h2>
 			<h3 class="secondary-text-color header-margin-bottom">
-				Focusing on a Specific User Group
+				A Space for Sharing Photos
 			</h3>
 		</div>
 		<div class="offset-lg-1 col-lg-6 col-md-12" data-aos="fade-left" data-aos-anchor-placement="top-bottom" data-aos-once="true" data-aos-duration="600">
 			<p>
 				To make this product more meaningful, we knew we had to be specific with who we were targeting and for what use case.
-Yahoo’s average user tended to be older, in the 35+ age range; however, older users don’t use social media like teens and twenty year olds do.
+Yahoo’s average user tended to be older, in the 35+ age range, and doesn't use social media like teens and twenty year olds do.
 			</p>
 			<p>
 				We conducted more user interviews, and kept hearing the same story.
-Many of our users had families and would go on family vacations where hundreds of photos would be taken.
-Posting on Facebook or Instagram required filtering through and finding the best ones since those were public spaces online.
+Many of our users had families who would go on family vacations where hundreds of photos would be taken.
+Posting on Facebook or Instagram required filtering through and finding the best ones.
 There was no easy, private way for them to just share these photos online with other family members without worrying about who would see them.
 			</p>
 		</div>
 	</div>